How to Detect Code Injection & Process Injection in iOS Apps Using AI

 Figure 5: Certified Secure™ certificate

-Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Detect Code Injection has been added to each iOS app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Detect Code Injection and other mobile app security features are in each build of the mobile app.
+Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Detect Code Injection Attack has been added to each iOS app.
+Certified Secure provides instant and in-line DevSecOps compliance certification that Detect Code Injection Attack and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for Code Injection Intelligence and Control in iOS Apps